GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Unlesh The Mods/mods/WildLiving/README.md

 ### Natural cordage screwdriver
 Add a simple recipe for a screwdriver using a chunk of steel, hammering and natural cordage for a handle grip.

-### Oilcloth Tent
-Can't find tent kits and want an upgrade from the fur shelter kit?
-Try making Oilcloth!

 ## Materials

 ### Oilcloth